Skip to content

 inplace: Switch the current terminal to the worktree directory.

-echo: Output shell commands for shell integration.
+echo: Output shell commands to stdout.

 ENV: AUTOWT_TERMINAL_MODE